What Is Transepidermal Water Loss And How To Stop It

 As dermatologist Anna Guanche tells Allure: "The skin barrier consists of the epidermis and, most specifically, the hard, outermost layer of the stratum corneum.
 The epidermis is what we typically think of as the outer layer of the skin, but it's made up of five layers.
 The outermost layer of the epidermis is the stratum corneum.”

 When the stratum corneum is compromised, moisture evaporates through the ineffective skin barrier, and you can expect to see very dry, dull or dehydrated skin.
 Your skin is typically clever enough to regulate water loss and retain hydration on its own, but sometimes certain factors damage your skin barrier’s function, exacerbating dryness.
-If you’re wondering whether TEWL has compromised your skin barrier, it helps to know what to look out for.
-The symptoms of TEWL include flaking, itchiness, skin tightness and redness.
+If you’re wondering whether your skin barrier has been compromised and is losing water, it helps to know what to look out for.
+Here are four signs that you're suffering from TEWL:

 What Factors Trigger Transepidermal Water Loss?

 TEWL can be triggered by:

 - Skin conditions like eczema, dermatitis or rosacea

 - Dry weather or excessive time with dry air indoors (i.e. from air conditioners and central heating)

 - Over-washing, over-exfoliating and scrubbing with harsh soaps